 Connect with the Chapter

-- Join our meetings and workshops if you’re a writing enthusiasts in Southern Oregon, if you happen to be in the area, or if you are interested in a specific topic/speaker.
-All writers 18 and older welcome.
-Join us!
+- Join our meetings and workshops if you’re a writing enthusiasts from Southern Oregon, if you happen to be in the area, or if you are interested in a specific topic/speaker.

-- Visit our contact page if you have a specific inquiry or something you’d like to share with the chapter co-chairs.
+- Contact us if you have a specific inquiry or something you’d like to share with the chapter co-chairs.

 All writers welcome.
 Join us!

 How would you like to be involved?
 Get in touch and let us know how you’d like help.